bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 ## Room State Changes

 The state of the room can be changed by adding or removing users.
-These changes are described with a simple JSON object of the following form:
+These changes are described without a specific syntax as a list of adds and removes:

 ~~~
-{
-    "add": ["diana@d.example", "eric@e.example"],
+Add: ["diana@d.example", "eric@e.example"],
-    "remove": ["bob@b.example"],
+Remove: ["bob@b.example"],
 }
 ~~~
 {: #fig-room-state-change title="Changing the state of the room" }

-[[ NOTE: This syntax is clearly not sufficient.
+[[ NOTE: The syntax needs to be defined.
 To go along with the more full description of room state mentioned above, we need a more full taxonomy of the ways that room state can change. ]]